validatedpatterns/utilities/acm_import/README.md

 After a minute or two the cluster will be imported on the hub.

-By default it adds the 'clusterGroup=region-one' label.
+By default it adds the 'clusterGroup=group-one' label.
 This can be customized with -e clustergroup='foo'